notqmail/notqmail/UPGRADE.md

  7. Reenable deliveries:
        # csh -cf '/var/qmail/rc &'

- 8. Read TEST.deliver.
+ 8. Read TEST.deliver.md.

  9. Reenable SMTP service by restoring the smtp line in inetd.conf; kill -HUP your inetd.
 (If you are using tcpserver, simply kill -CONT your tcpserver.
 If you are running a QMTP server, reenable that too.)

-10. Read TEST.receive.
+10. Read TEST.receive.md.

 That's it!